 The Garden Room House in Richmond was a house renovation and extension project designed by Paul McAneary architects.
 The project was a new approach to a typical rear London house extension.
 Instead of simply extending the house backwards and adding a rear wall of glass, the architects designed a new extension to reach right to the back of the plot and to wrap around a glass-walled courtyard.

 The internal courtyard was walled on three sides by our sliding glass door system; minimal windows®.
 These sliding glass walls were designed to offer a flexible connection to the courtyard garden.
 Different elements of the glass walls can be opened as required including biparting sliders in front of a built-in seating area and corner-opening sliding doors on each corner.

 Luxury Living Courtyard

-The Jura House luxury residence utilised an internal courtyard by the home spa and pool area.
+The Treeside luxury residence utilised an internal courtyard by the home spa and pool area.
 The spa and relaxation areas to the house were in the basement.
 The inclusion of this internal courtyard allowed natural light to penetrate these areas.

 The courtyard was walled by frameless structural glass and accessed by a set of bronze finished sliding doors.